fuxoft/pusher/README.md

 DONE
 ```

-I.e. first the string "MESSAGE", then the length of the message (in bytes), then CRLF, then the raw message data, then the string "ID", the message id, then the string "AGE", then the age of the message (in seconds), and finally "DONE"
+I.e. first the string "MESSAGE", then the length of the message (in bytes), then the raw message data, then the string "ID", the message id, then the string "AGE", then the age of the message (in seconds), and finally "DONE".
+All these items are followed by newlines.

 *Very important:* If the message contains the "\n" newline character (or any non-sanitized binary data) you MUST read its body using `client:receive(messageLength)` (not using `client:receive("*l")`) and you also MUST manually skip the "\n" character that follows the message body.
 Only if you are absolutely sure that message is clean string without line breaks, you can ignore the returned length and read the message using the plain `client:receive("*l)` (or `client:receive()`).